top of page

 The ultimate guide to Stationary Rope Technique (SRT) climb systems

-I have personally spent lots of time with these devices, and found that any of these (when set up correctly) can be used to effectively perform safe and efficient tree work.
-There are certain factors/features however which I have found to make a significant difference in usability.
-The following are my primary considerations and the pros and cons of each device individually.
+I have personally spent lots of time with these devices and found that any of these (when set up correctly) can be used to effectively perform safe and efficient tree work.
+There are certain factors/features however which make a significant difference in usability.
+The following are my primary considerations and the pros and cons of each device.

 Arborist climbing devices for SRT or SRS single, stationary rope systems